 The Tool

-The Sketch Map Tool is an easy-to-use tool for participatory sketch mapping through offline collection, digitization and georeferencing of field data.
-The tool is designed to simplify the collection and analysis of local spatial knowledge for the sake of engaging non-experts in these processes.
+The Sketch Map Tool is an easy-to-use tool for participatory mapping through offline collection, digitization, and georeferencing of local data.
+The low-tech solution is designed to simplify the collection and analysis of local spatial knowledge and perceptions with pens and paper maps, the so-called Sketch Maps.
+The Sketch Map Tool is an open-source web application.
+It facilitates the creation, usage and the digitization of paper-based maps with OpenStreetMap and satellite data.

 The Project